 Celebrate a big moment in Canadian history by visiting Craigellachie, where in 1885 the driving of the Last Spike marked the completion of the transcontinental railway.
-Visit the Revelstoke Nickelodeon Museum at 115 First Street West to see fantastic mechanical musical instruments.
+Visit the Revelstoke Nickelodeon Museum to see fantastic mechanical musical instruments.

 Parks and Dam Tours